graphql/graphql-spec/spec/Section 3 -- Type System.md

 **Input Coercion**

 When expected as an input type, only integer input values are accepted.
-All other input values, including strings with numeric content, must raise a query error indicating an incorrect type.
-If the integer input value represents a value less than -2<sup>31</sup> or greater than or equal to 2<sup>31</sup>, a query error should be raised.
+All other input values, including strings with numeric content, must raise a request error indicating an incorrect type.
+If the integer input value represents a value less than -2<sup>31</sup> or greater than or equal to 2<sup>31</sup>, a request error should be raised.

 Note: Numeric integer values larger than 32-bit should either use String or a custom-defined Scalar type, as not all platforms and transports support